 The snow conditions seemed safe and stable and we diligently climbed 1,200 meters until we reached the first peak, Mt.
 Vrtaški Vrh.
 The mountain that inadvertently captured my heart on a sunny March day two years ago (Blog) and where I have been returning regularly ever since.
 At 1,898 m it has a relatively lowly peak whose height would easily betray its beauty.
 It happens that it opens up to most heavenly views!

 As per usual we chatted a bit with a local couple who caught up with us at the top and naturally advised us against continuing up to our final goal Vrtaško Sleme.
-Apparently the snow wasn’t stable enough plus they were concerned about the high temperatures making the snow softer and thus easier to get stuck in it.
+Apparently the snow wasn’t stable enough also due to the unusually high temperatures.
 Yet, we were armed with quite a few winter experiences too and based on those, the conditions so far felt right, and we decided to give it a shot nonetheless; turning back would always have remained a viable option if it had turned out the opposite.
 We headed off.

 We soon kissed the sweet descending trail goodbye because the track got steep again fast, but luckily not as much as before.
 Surrounded by humble white peaks crowned with snow cornices on their ridges and the imposing higher Alps dominating the skyline in the back, the last hour to the top was simply gorgeous.
 However, a large snow cornice stood right above the exposed trail, making that part a bit risky especially with the warm temperatures.
 We kept ourselves more to the left, away from where the snow could have slid down if the cornice had broken, and picked up our pace until we reached the top.